-- Third offense – misdemeanor (if there are no prior DUI conviction within the last 10 years)
+- Third offense – misdemeanor if there are no prior DUI convictions within the last ten years

-- Third offense or more – felony (if there are prior DUI conviction within the past 10 years)
+- Third offense and after – felony if there are prior DUI convictions within the past ten years

-It should be mentioned that the aforementioned charges are not guaranteed.
-In the case that a driver causes property damage while driving under the influence, it will be considered a first-degree misdemeanor.
-If a serious bodily injury is caused to one or more others as a result of a DUI it can be prosecuted as a third-degree felony.
+The charges above are not guaranteed, and every case is different.
+If a driver causes property damage or is cited for reckless driving while driving under the influence, it may be considered a first-degree misdemeanor.
+If a driver causes serious bodily injury to others due to a DUI, it can be prosecuted as a third-degree felony charge.

-Furthermore, drunk-drivers who cause death as a result of a DUI-related accident may face a second-degree felony charge.
-Whether you are being charged with a misdemeanor DUI or a felony DUI, it is in your best interest to seek the counsel of a proven DUI attorney in Florida.
-They will offer you the best chance of having the charges potentially dropped or reduced.
+Furthermore, drunk drivers who cause death due to an accident may face a second-degree felony charge.
+Whether you are being charged with a misdemeanor DUI or a felony DUI, it is in your best interest to seek the counsel of Orlando DUI lawyers.

 DUI Penalties in Florida

-- First-Offense DUI: As a first-time DUI offender you can expect to face fines between $500 – $1000.
+As a first-time DUI offender, you can expect fines between $500 and $1000.
 Furthermore, mandatory jail time ranges from eight hours up to six months.
-Courts will also mandate that you complete at least 50 hours of community service.
-You can also expect your license to be suspended for six months to one year.
+Courts also mandate that you complete at least 50 hours of community service.
+You can also expect a license suspension for six months to one year.

-- Second-Offense DUI: A second offense can result in $1000 – $2000 in fines, minimum jail time of 10 days up to nine months, six months to one year of probation, a maximum of five years imprisonment, 30 days vehicle impound, as well as the installation of an ignition interlock device (at your own cost).
-License suspension of up to five years.
-Additionally, you will be required to attend a Florida DUI school and/or alcohol treatment program.
+A second offense can result in $1000 to $2000 in fines, imprisonment of 10 days up to five years, six months to one year of probation, 30-day vehicle impound, the installation of an ignition interlock device, and a license suspension of up to five years.
+Additionally, you will be required to attend a Florida DUI school or alcohol treatment program.

-- Third-Offense DUI: The third time that a person is convicted of a DUI, penalties begin to significantly increase.
-Third-time offenders face fines from $2000 to $5000, up to five years in state prison, potential 10 years license suspension, 90-day vehicle impound, felony conviction, mandatory attendance of DUI school and/or alcohol treatment program, as well as community service.
+The third time a person is convicted of a DUI, penalties increase significantly.
+Third-time offenders face fines from $2000 to $5000, up to five years in state prison, potential ten years license suspension, 90-day vehicle impound, felony conviction, mandatory attendance of DUI school or alcohol treatment program, as well as community service.

-- Fouth-Offense DUI (or more): Being convicted of a DUI four or more times carries the potential for the most extreme consequences.
-Those convicted may be fined $2000 to $5000, up to five years in prison, the potential of five years of probation, lifetime driver’s license suspension, 90-day vehicle impound, mandatory DUI school as well as alcohol treatment program, felony conviction, as well as community service.
+Being convicted of a DUI four or more times carries the most extreme consequences.
+Those convicted may be fined $2000 to $5000, up to five years in prison, the possibility of five years of probation, lifetime license suspension, 90-day vehicle impound, mandatory attendance of DUI school and alcohol treatment program, as well as community service.

-When choosing a DUI attorney in Orlando, Florida, it is imperative that you work with a lawyer who is knowledgeable as well as experienced.
+When choosing an Orlando DUI attorney, you should work with a knowledgeable and experienced lawyer.
 Attorney Rahul Parikh is a former state DUI prosecutor who has law enforcement training in DUI investigations.
 He has taken many courses on DUI and understands both the technical, substantial, and scientific background of DUI prosecutions.
-At Parikh law, we have successfully handled many DUI cases.
-We are battle-tested.
-We know that you have rights and are ready to protect them.
-We fight harder for our clients than other law firms that are more interested in your money than helping you to win your case.
-Attorney Rahul Parikh and his staff are aggressive, experienced, and ready to take on the prosecution.

 Frequently Asked Questions